Hintayan ng Langit: Accolades

 At the 2018 QCinema International Film Festival, actor Eddie Garcia and director Dan Villegas won the award for Best Actor and Audience Choice Award, respectively.
 On August 27, 2019, the film was awarded the Golden Sarmatian Lion Award (President's Prize) from the 12th Orenburg International Film Festival (OIFF, East&West, Classics and Avant Garde) in Orenburg, Russia.

+Spin-off series

+A spin-off series called Simula sa Gitna (From the Middle) premiered on Amazon Prime Video on November 2, 2023, starring Maris Racal and Khalil Ramos.
+Among actors retained from the original film were Dolly de Leon and Joel Saracho.